 How should we expect conglomerate owners to impact the operations of the local TV stations they acquire, if at all?
-In this section, we detail several economic incentives specific to cross-market ownership groups that could be at play.
+In this section, we detail several economic incentives faced by cross-market ownership groups.
 We pay particular attention to whether and how these economic incentives are likely to impact news content.